MindfulSoftwareLLC/opentelemetry_api/README.md

 additional pro library features that are not available in the open source offering including telemetry that integrates with native code and Real-Time User Monitoring of Flutter apps.

+This Dart API, the Dartastic SDK and Flutterrific OTel are made with 💙 by Michael Bushe at [Mindful Software](https://mindfulsoftware.com).

 This `opentelemetry_api` OTel API for Dart exists as a standalone library to strictly adhere to the OpenTelemetry specification which separates API and the SDK.
 The specification requires that the API can be dropped into an app without an SDK and it will work in a no-op fashion.